DronaAviation/Resources/README.md

 # DronaAviation Resources 📚

 Welcome to the resources repository for DronaAviation!
-Here, you'll find downloads, guides, and tutorials for **PlutoBlocks** and **Cygnus IDE** to help you get started with programming your drone.
+Here, you'll find a collection of downloads, guides, manuals, and tutorials to help you explore and maximize your drone experience.

+---

+## 🛍️ Store Page

+- **[Buy a Drone](https://www.dronaaviation.com/store/)**: Explore and purchase the latest Pluto drones.

+---

+## 📑 Manuals

+- **[Pluto X Manual](https://www.dronaaviation.com/support/manuals/PlutoX%20User%20Manual%20A6.pdf)**: A detailed user manual for Pluto X.
+- **[Pluto 1.2 Manual](https://www.dronaaviation.com/support/manuals/Pluto1.2%20User%20Manual%20Final-compressed.pdf)**: A detailed user manual for Pluto 1.2.

 ---